cloudranger/bastion/README.md

 # bastion

+"A bastion is a structure projecting outward from the curtain wall of a fortification such as a bastille"

-Bastion is a wrapper for FreeBSD bastille - it's bastille templates on steroids and your templates are plain bash so you can DWTFYW !
-No limits
+Bastion is a wrapper for FreeBSD bastille - it is bastille templates on steroids.
+Your templates (build files)  are just plain bash so you can DWTFYW with no limits

 Based on ideas from a similar script for Incus/LXD and Dockerfile, and frustration with the limitations of bastille templates, this script is born.